The Tragic Story of Hicks Babies

 Who Was Dr. Hicks?

+Dr. Thomas Jugarthy Hicks was a well-respected doctor in the small town of McCaysville, Georgia.
 He ran the Hicks Community Clinic and provided healthcare to poor copper mining families.

+About 50 of the Hicks babies have been identified and located as of 2023.
 Once they became adults, many of the Hicks babies came forward after their adoptive families told them that they had come from the same clinic run by Dr. Hicks.

-Dr. Hicks Illegal Adoption Ring
+How Did Dr. Hicks Start His Illegal Adoption Ring?

 Hicks sold the babies to families from McCaysville, GA, and surrounding areas without any vetting process.
 He sold them to anyone as long as they could pay for the illegal adoption.

 To avoid suspicion, Dr. Hicks would sometimes ask the adoptive mothers to pretend they had just given birth.
-He’d tell them to wear a medical gown and to lay down on the table before placing a baby in their arms.
+He’d tell them to wear a medical gown and to lie down on the table before placing a baby in their arms.

 Some of the adoptive parents drove up to Dr. Hicks’ clinic and were discreetly handed babies through the door or the window.
+The babies even came with a fake birth certificate that listed their adoptive families as the biological parents.

 While he was eventually arrested by the town sheriff in 1964 for illegal abortions, this didn’t stop Hicks’ black market adoptions.
+Shortly after giving up his medical license to prevent prosecution, he was able to sell at least one more baby.

 How Did Hicks Get Babies for Illegal Adoptions?